harleydutton/Tabula-Rasa/tabula-rasa.md

 Each character has a list of skills representing the actions they can take in the story.
 Skills do have to be things that a character can *do* which also means they have to be able to fail as well.
 Skills can be either mandatory or available.
 All characters must have at least one level in all mandatory skills.
 Otherwise characters may take levels in available skills unless it doesn't make sense.

 ### Mandatory Skills
-Mandatory skills are those that every character must take some levels in.
-This is meant to represent the skills that every character should naturally have access to like `seeing`, `strength`, and `persuasion`.
-Granted, there are some characters who will have flavor that renders these skills useless or remove them entirely.
+Mandatory Skills are those that every character receives from the given Setting.
+This is meant to represent the Skills that every character should naturally have access to like `seeing`, `strength`, and `persuasion`.
+There are some characters who will have Flavor that renders these skills useless or remove them entirely.
 The flavors `blind` and `paralyzed` come to mind.

 ### Available Skills
 Available skills are those that are present in the setting but that not everyone has.
 They can be rare or common like `surgery` and `driving` are in modern times.
 The point is that not *every* character has them but most characters are able to learn these skills.
 A few more modern-day examples are `cooking`, `driving`, `computer programming`, `basketball`, and `surgery`.